-All materials known not to contain beryllium or cadmium as an alloying element or as a coating, and not contaminated with solvents, oil or grease. (see Guideline 3).
+Suitable for all materials known not to contain beryllium or cadmium as an alloying element or as a coating, and not contaminated with solvents, oil or grease. (see Guideline 3).

 Explanation

 Atmospheric contaminants are generated only in small quantities by these processes, because either: